 - A positive trade balance (surplus) is when exports exceed imports.

 - Use the balance of trade to compare a country’s economy to its trading partners.

-- A trade deficit is beneficial in the short-term for countries that must import heavily as an investment in economic development.
+- A trade deficit can be beneficial to countries that import heavily and simultaneously invest in economic development.

 How to Calculate It